-Ashish V. Shah, Prepared Health: David: As a multi-specialty home-based provider, you’ve spent a lot of time trying to fix some of the challenges around care coordination and transition, especially as patients move from hospital to home.
+Ashish V. Shah, Dina: David: As a multi-specialty home-based provider, you’ve spent a lot of time trying to fix some of the challenges around care coordination and transition, especially as patients move from hospital to home.
 Can you share your perspective?

 David Baiada, BAYADA Home Health Care: I think care transitions are one of the worst experiences that people have to go through in life.
 For any of you who have had the responsibility or experience of navigating the journey from hospital to home, and then staying safe at home, it can often be terrible, even for those of us who do it for a living.
 And so we spend a lot of time internally getting our teams excited and energized to make it better.
 We think about basics: being really responsive, friendly, fast, easy to work with, great communication, these things that I think get skipped.
 That’s where it all starts.

 “We have to lead the innovation to make it consistent.”
 David Baiada

 Ashish V. Shah: How do you think about shared outcomes and the value that gets created, things that are perhaps difficult to get reimbursed for?